dostoievskiab/dstvsk.com.br/README.md

 In this repository you will find everything that makes my personal blog, dstvsk.com.br, from the CloudFormation template to the Hugo project setup.
 - folder `src`: Hugo setup using blowfish theme.
 - folder `templates`: Holds the AWS CloudFormation templates that creates the stacks in my AWS account.
-- file `buildspec.yaml`: CodeBuild configuration.
+- file `buildspec.yml`: CodeBuild configuration.
 - folder `src/content`: Where I will add the actual content of the blog.

 ### Pipeline
-We are using AWS CodePipeline to deploy the
+Here I will setup a simple pipeline: Everytime we submit a commit to the master branch, AWS CodePipeline will generate the blog and update the S3 bucket with the new content.

 ### Running the Hugo project locally
 - First we move to the folder `cd src`